adrien-f/together/README.md

 ## Dependencies

 Together has been tested with PostgresSQL but should work with MySQL and SQLite.
-You will need to have coffee script and less installed to compile the assets.
+You will need to have coffee script, less and uglify-js installed to compile the assets.

 ## Installation